A-bee01/CareCove/README.md

 * Input amount.

-* Money automatically comes to CareCove.
+* CareCove account details show up depending on the selected currency.

 * Request for Quote

 * And Quote will be shown in recent transactions.

 * The donor decides to proceed with donating by clicking on Pay or they may decide to cancel the transaction.

+* If the donor clicks on Pay, money automatically comes to CareCove.

+* CareCove reaches out to whatever NGO created the cause and sends them the money.

 ## Building the WebApp
 ![Building the WebApp](./images/Images2.jpg)